richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 ## Migration

-Before deploying and executing SSIS packages with Azure Data Factory, migrate your on‑premises SSIS packages to your cloud‑hosted SSIS catalog (SSISDB) in Azure SQL Database or SQL Managed Instance
+In this section, we will migrate your on‑premises SSIS packages to a cloud‑hosted SSIS catalog (SSISDB) in Azure SQL Database, ensuring they are ready for execution in Azure Data Factory pipelines.
-This section outlines the steps to migrate your packages and ensure they are available for execution in the cloud

-### Preparing for Migration

-- Ensure your on‑premises SSIS packages have been built and tested in Visual Studio
-- Confirm that your Azure‑SSIS Integration Runtime is configured to use an existing or newly created SSISDB
-- Verify that any connection managers and environment references in your packages are updated to point to Azure resources if needed

 ### Migrating SSIS Packages to Azure SSISDB

+Open the SSIS package in Visual Studio

 - Build the SSIS project in Visual Studio by right‑clicking the project in Solution Explorer and selecting Build
 - Locate the generated .ispac deployment file containing your SSIS packages